tumagonx/nwjs_docs_old/Save-persistent-data-in-app.md

 ## LinvoDB
 [LinvoDB](https://github.com/Ivshti/linvodb3) is a persistent embedded database for Node.js / NW.js.
 It can be used on top of LevelDB, but it can also be used on top of Medea with no need to compile anything.
 It has a MongoDB+Mongoose-like features and API.
 Performance is comparible to MongoDB.

+## MarsDB
+[MarsDB](https://github.com/c58/marsdb) is a lightweight database for any kind of JS-environment (Browser, Node, NW.js, Electron), based on Meteor's minimongo.
+It uses Promises almost everywhere, carefully written on ES6.
+It can be in-memory (by default) or persisted with any kind of storage (LocalStorage implemented for now), and it's easy to implement your own storage manager (thanks to Promises).

 ## LowDB
 [LowDB](https://github.com/typicode/lowdb) is a flat JSON file database for Node.
 It uses Lo-Dash functional programming API.